skill-forger/git-training/05. Exercises/Exercise_1.md

 **Notes**

 When pushing a new branch for the first time, Git does not know which remote branch it should connect to.
 Use this command to
-- Pushes the branch to GitHub
+- Push the branch to GitHub
-- Links your local branch to the remote branch (--set-upstream)
+- Link your local branch to the remote branch (--set-upstream)
 ```
 git push --set-upstream origin <branch-name>
 ```